MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/cordova/index.md

     Alternatively, if you have installed the MobileFirst CLI, then navigate to the project root folder and run the command `mfpdev app register`.
 If a remote MobileFirst Server is used, [run the command `mfpdev server add`](../../application-development/using-mobilefirst-cli-to-manage-mobilefirst-artifacts/#add-a-new-server-instance) to add the server, followed by for example: `mfpdev app register myBluemixServer`.

-4. If you are deploying to a cordova-browser platform (browser), add the wlInitOptions to the main js file (index.js in a standard Cordova app)

-    ```javascript
-    var wlInitOptions = {
-        mfpContextRoot : '/mfp', // "mfp" is the default context root in the MobileFirst Development server
-        applicationId : 'com.sample.app' // Replace with your own value.
-    };
-    ```

-5. Run the command: `cordova prepare`.

-6. Run the command: `cordova run`.

 If a device is connected, the application will be installed and launched in the device,
 Otherwise the Simulator or Emulator will be used.

-After entering the `cordova run` command, two browser windows open.

 <br clear="all"/>
 ### Results